Who’s A Good Candidate for IPL?

 People with tanned or naturally dark skin are not necessarily good candidates for IPL because there’s a risk that the skin pigment could change after treatment.
 Anyone taking Accutane should not consider an IPL treatment until at least six months after they stop using the drug.
 It’s also strongly recommended that pregnant women wait to receive IPL until after they’ve given birth.
 A complimentary consultation with a SkinSpirit expert can determine IPL is right for you.

 Request A Free IPL Consult in California or Washington

 Benefits to an IPL treatment include evening out skin color and tone, improving skin texture and leaving behind a radiant complexion.
 IPL also stimulates collagen, which can rejuvenate the skin from a textural standpoint as well.
 Clients typically report that their skin looks younger and tighter after treatment.

-Want to see if you’re a good candidate for IPL?
-We recommend coming in for a complimentary consultation with one of our experts.
-Click here to schedule your complimentary consultation at one of our locations in Los Gatos, Palo Alto, Mill Valley, Presidio Heights, Walnut Creek, Bellevue, Redmond, or Seattle.
+To see if you’re a good candidate for IPL, we recommend coming in for a complimentary consultation with one of our experts.
+Click here to schedule your complimentary consultation at one of our locations in Burlingame, Los Gatos, Palo Alto, Mill Valley, Oakland, San Francisco, Walnut Creek, Bellevue, Redmond, or Seattle.